Yorisoft/pokedex_miyoo/README.md

-# Pokedex for Miyoo Mini!
+# Pokedex for Miyoo Mini! - WIP

 This app was made from scratch using for the MiyooMini devices.
 The goal is to design it to target gens 1 - 5 to help you track down all your favorite Pokemon and have all their information at your finger tips :)

+PLEASE READ!
+This is not yet stable - this is a work in progress - there are bugs - install at your own peril.

 # Preview